altruios/namshubettulpa/public/namshubettuple/interludes-2.md

 ~At it's ends - the creature was pustulating new eyes.~ ~As he grew closer he realized one eye was watching him.~ 'Well, this is a weird way to die.'
+~And then he remembered~
+'I am already dead...'
+'So what is this?'
 ~There was a pause when he finally reached the creature's mouth.~ ~It was about the size of a house~
 ~Another - smaller mouth pustualed out next to the eye.~